 - We aggregate responses by hospital type, size and geographic area, and compare answers to those previously reported.
-If there are inconsistencies with historic trends, we reexamine individual cases until either the reported data are validated or we identify a specific problem.
+If there are inconsistencies with historic trends, we reexamine individual cases until either the reported data is validated or we identify a specific problem.

 - The result: The most credible hospital data available, full of valuable insights.

 The survey captures key areas for healthcare analysis.

 - Hospital demographics and characteristics: facility and service-line offerings, beds, utilization, finance and staffing.

 - Organization: What groups influence control over operations: state, county or city departments; church, corporate or military bodies; primary services that distinguish the hospital and affiliates.

 - Hospital staffing: Hospitalists, intensivists, advanced practice registered nurses and more